 b) The employer may consent to or refuse the request, but shall not unreasonably withhold agreement to such a request.

 c) Casual conversions will not apply where a casual covered absences of permanent staff that are expected to return to work.

+d) A casual employment may also be entitled to convert to permanent employment in line with the NES.

 Termination of Employment